2025

 Previous years

-The 2023 competition was entitled, Future, what Future?, it attracted almost 100 entries.
+The 2023 competition was entitled Future, what Future? and attracted almost 100 entries.
 It asked writers to put themselves in their fictional future whilst considering the environment and broader sustainability concepts.

 You can read the prize-winning stories from our 2023 writing competition here ➤ https://www.ssec.org.au/writing-for-the-environment-award-2023